-A report by security company Cybereason estimates that more than 500,000 machines have been infected by malware from a single decrypted application.
-Once a user has downloaded and installed decrypted software, malware hidden inside it can steal information from your computer.
-Much of the smartest malware hides.
-I'm pretty sure that crack tools are detected as malware or viruses because, by definition, they are.
+A recent report by security company Cybereason has revealed that more than 500,000 machines have been infected by malware from a single decrypted application.
+Once a user has downloaded and installed this type of software, malicious code hidden inside it can steal information from their computer.
+Many of the most sophisticated forms of malware are designed to remain undetected.

-No one has the time or inclination to reverse engineer every distributed copy of every crack on the market, which is part of the reason they are told that there is %3D %3D piracy malware in the first place.
-For example, if you're an Xbox Live fan, testing your chances with cracked games could be a terrible idea.
+There is no advantage to including cracks in the whitelist and a significant disadvantage, as it could be seen as facilitating crime or putting them at risk if something they have whitelisted turns out to be malicious or harmful.
+No one has the time or inclination to reverse engineer every distributed copy of every crack on the market, which is part of the reason why people are warned about potential piracy malware in the first place.
+For example, if you're an Xbox Live fan, testing your luck with cracked games could be a terrible idea.
 When users download these files, they think they are getting the latest game, app or trap for free, but when they install it they will be greeted with an installation screen that disappears quickly.
-Even if the antivirus takes one, users usually put it on exception and they don't care, based on the assumption that “antiviruses don't like decrypted software, whereas, in fact, decrypted software and free movies contain malware.
-What I'm trying to say is that just because a crack seems to work well, you shouldn't sit back and relax.
+Even if antivirus software detects it, users usually put it on exception and don't care, based on the assumption that “antiviruses don't like decrypted software” - when in fact decrypted software and free movies often contain malware.
+What I'm trying to say is that just because a crack seems to work well doesn't mean you should sit back and relax.

 The older the version of software you are using, the greater the risk of malware exploiting vulnerabilities in decrypted software.
-Antiviruses detect cracks because the crack sows some malware, the decrypted code triggers a false positive, and because antivirus companies apply the fight against piracy, especially in enterprise antivirus software, with heuristic or signature-based detection.
-Security researcher Benkøw has recently noticed that monetized installers posing as software cracks and key generators now often install Trojans that steal passwords or Remote Access Trojans (RATs) when running.
+Antivirus programs detect cracks because they contain some form of malware, because decrypted code triggers a false positive, and because antivirus companies actively fight against piracy - especially in enterprise antivirus software - using heuristic or signature-based detection.
+Security researcher Benkøw recently noticed that monetized installers posing as software cracks and key generators now often install Trojans that steal passwords or Remote Access Trojans (RATs) when run.